Get More Website Traffic by Writing Quality Content

 Every internet marketer has heard the phrase “content is king.”
 However, not all content is true royalty.
-Let’s discuss how to create better blog posts that will separate your website from the pack.
+Let’s discuss how to create better blog posts and content that will separate your website from the pack.

 What readers and search engines both want

 How does Google determine if one piece of content is superior to others?
 Much in the same way a reader would make the decision.
 Readers expect content to be educational and valuable; for example, it should address a problem and offer a solution.

 This type of content takes the user by the hand and guides him step by step toward his answer.
 In other words, the website offers the reader a better user experience.